insightfinder/InsightAgent/google-pubsub/README.md

 Agent Type: Google Pub/Sub
 Platform: Linux

-This Google Pub/Sub agent is a Logstash pipeline; the installer includes all required files for offline installation.
+This Google Pub/Sub agent is a Logstash pipeline that reads from a subscription to a given topic.
+The installer includes the required Logstash installation and configuration files.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/